ahmedmohamedezz/OS-Refresher/1. Intro/intro.md

 - data stored in RAM can be lost if power gone away, or the program crashed. so we need HW & SW to be able to store data **_persistently_**.

 - the sw that manages the disk is called the **_file system_**

+---

+### Milestones in OS history

+#### Simple libraries

+- in the beginning, the operating system didn’t do too much.

+- it was just a set of libraries of commonly-used functions

+- on these old mainframe systems, one program ran at a time, as controlled by a human operator.

+- This mode of computing was known as **_batch processing_**, as a number of jobs were set up and then run in a “batch” by the operator.

+#### Protection

+-  One important aspect was the realization that code run on behalf of the OS was special; it had control of devices and thus should be treated differently than normal application code.

+-  imagine if you allowed any application to read from anywhere on the disk; the notion of privacy goes out the window

+- thus, we need to make a **_filesystem_**

+- instead of providing OS routines as libraries where you just make a **_procedure call_** to use them. we need to make the transition into the OS more formal, controlled process.

+- this where **_system calls_** jump-in.

+- system calls transfers control to OS in high privilaged mode called **_kernel mode_**.

+- applications run in **_user mode_** (hw restrict op. they can do).
+  - can't initiate I/O request to desk
+  - can't access physical memory
+  - can't send a packet on the network

+- system calls are initiated through a special HW instruction called **_trap_**

+#### Multi-programming

+- multiprogramming became commonplace due to the desire to make better use of machine resources.

+- Instead of just running one job at a time, the OS would load a number of jobs into memory and _switch_ rapidly between them, thus improving _CPU utilization_.

+- from this point, memory protection became important. we don't want one program to access the memory of another one.

+- also, we need to know how to deal with concurrency issues.

+- then overtime, mini-computers were introduced, then personal-computers (PCs). also Unix came to the world, DOS, and the early OSs. until introducing android and smart phones.